juniomata/30DaysMapChallenge/README.md

 <div style="text-align: center;"><img src="day30_finalmap\day30_finalmap_whereifinished.png" style="width:70%;"></div>

+---
 A huge thank you to all map makers who inspired me throughout this journey!
 And If you’ve scrolled this far...
-Thank you! 🙌 Feedback, thoughts, and collaboration ideas are always welcome.
+Thank you very much! 🙌 Feedback, thoughts, and collaboration ideas are always welcome.
 Let’s connect and keep the mapping journey going!

 ## Contact